 As many of you know, I serve as interim CEO and chairman of HIVE Blockchain Technologies, the first publicly traded company involved in the mining of cryptocurrencies.
 We maintain facilities in Iceland, Sweden and Norway, all of which have optimally cool climates and cheap renewable energy.

-The week before last, HIVE business took me to just within the frigid Arctic Circle.
+Last week, HIVE business took me to just within the frigid Arctic Circle.
 This was followed by stops in Zurich, Geneva and Milan, where temperatures soared in a record-setting heat wave.
 Keep in mind that many European hotels still do not have air conditioning.